 You want to put an AirTag on a swimming dog or in checked luggage.
-AirTag is IP67 (30 minutes at 1 meter), but the Apple support documentation is explicit: IP67 doesn’t mean swim-safe for repeated submersion.
+Apple’s AirTag tech specs state that AirTag carries an IP67 rating good for a “maximum depth of 1 meter up to 30 minutes” — and that the water resistance is “not a permanent condition.”
+IP67 doesn’t mean swim-safe for repeated submersion.

 - Pool chlorine and saltwater don't affect IP67 rating short-term, but extended saltwater exposure can corrode the AirTag's stainless steel back over months.